tytydraco/yessleep/out/Dont_Look_at_Them.md

 “Holy shit…is that…?”

 “Yes, it’s the hole—it’s real.
 And it’s why we need to get the fuck out of here!”
-I pulled her forward and towed her as quickly as I could back up the basement steps.
+I pulled her forward and towed her feverishly back up the basement steps.
 But, when we reached the first floor, Elizabeth, Maggie, and Marcy were blocking the front door.

 *“What’s the matter?
 Don’t you want to join us?
 It wants you, Hilary.”*